akanieski/blog/content/post/dangling-dns-and-subdomain-takeovers-oh-my.md

 ### How to mitigate?
 In the scenario described above there are a handful or mechanisms customers can employ to mitigate this risk.
 Microsoft has a fantastic article that explains this type of attack, and lays out a few key ways of mitigating and some ways of stopping it dead in it's tracks before it even happens.
 Read more [here](https://docs.microsoft.com/en-us/azure/security/fundamentals/subdomain-takeover#use-azure-dns-alias-records).
+Use of Azure DNS with "Aliases" addresses this issue.
+Also note in the article there are other proactive measures that can be taken even if your not ready to Azure DNS.

 This particular issue is not one that is unique Azure, and the solutions are also not unique to Azure.
 Securing your domains and DNS entries from this sort of attack is crucial to maintaining security!